 Once you decide to ship your car, you’ll find you have a few choices to make.
 The right options for you will depend on your budget, your vehicle, and how quickly you need it to arrive.
 Understanding these choices ahead of time makes the booking process much smoother and ensures you get exactly the service you need.
 From the type of truck that moves your car to the delivery timeline, let’s walk through the main services you’ll encounter when shipping a car to or from New York City.

-Open Carrier: The Affordable Standard
+Open Carrier: The Standard, Cost-Effective Choice

 If you’re looking for the most common and affordable way to ship your car, open carrier transport is your answer.
 This is the industry standard, and you’ve likely seen these double-decker trucks on the highway carrying multiple vehicles at once.
 Your car will be exposed to the weather and road conditions, similar to how it would be if you were driving it yourself.
 Don’t worry, though; it’s securely fastened and insured for the journey.
 For most daily drivers and standard vehicles, this method offers a perfect balance of safety and value, making it the go-to choice for the majority of customers.

-Enclosed Carrier: The Ultimate Protection
+Enclosed Carrier: Maximum Protection for Your Vehicle

 For those with a classic, luxury, or custom vehicle, an enclosed carrier provides an extra layer of security.
 This premium service transports your car inside a fully covered trailer, shielding it from rain, snow, dust, and road debris.
 It’s the best way to ensure your car arrives in pristine condition, without a single speck of dust from the road.
 While this option comes at a higher price point, the peace of mind it offers for high-value or sentimental vehicles is often well worth the investment.
 Think of it as first-class travel for your car.